Unique Things to See & Do in Houston

 Take a peaceful stroll through Mercer Botanic Gardens near Spring Creek; enjoy over 1500 species of native and cultivated plants while taking in views of wild birds and butterflies along the way.
 And don’t forget to take a break from city life by heading down to Galveston Island, where visitors can relax on sandy white beaches or take tours out onto the waters for fishing or kayaking.

 Mercer Botanic Gardens, located in the heart of Houston, is an oasis of beauty and tranquility.
 This stunning garden is a must-see for anyone visiting the city, as it houses over 2,500 species of plants in its manicured grounds.
 Covering more than 160 acres, Mercer Botanic Gardens offers something for everyone – from lush tropical gardens to educational exhibits that celebrate Texas’ diverse plant life.

 Houston offers unique attractions that can’t be found anywhere else.
 From the Beer Can House to Cullen Sculpture Garden, Houston is home to some of the quirkiest attractions in the country.
 These experiences are even more remarkable because they are all uniquely Houston.

 Orange Show Monument

 2401 Munger St, Houston, TX 77023

-The structure was created with concrete, steel, ceramics, mosaics, and other found objects from McKissack’s own backyard.
+The structure was created with concrete, steel, ceramics, mosaics, and other found objects from McKissack’s backyard.
 Visitors to the show will find winding paths filled with sculptures, murals, and other works of art that honor everything from birds to bicycles.
-The grand finale for visitors is the giant singing orange sculpture in the center of it all – hence where it gets its name!
+The grand finale for visitors is the giant singing orange sculpture in the center of it – hence where it gets its name!